Dimitrovich702/Dynamic-Music-Player-SL/README.md

 #
 One thousand people has learn how to upload music and create their own instruments.
-Create a script copy paste the Dynamic Music Player and to use it drop a notecard with your song uuids including the length of the clips.
+Create a script copy paste the Dynamic Music Player and